N. Korea says recent tests were ‘tactical nuclear’ drills, overseen by Kim

 North Korea also released multiple photographs of the recent missile launches, tests and exercises showing Kim Jong Un overseeing them all, giving orders and posing with smiling soldiers.

-It is significant that North Korea is not framing the recent launches as tests of the missiles themselves, but of the units that launch them, analysts said.
+It is also significant that North Korea was not framing the recent launches as tests of the missiles themselves, but of the units that launch them, analysts said.

 “That suggests these systems are deployed,“ Jeffrey Lewis of the Middlebury Institute of International Studies wrote on Twitter.